Shenshu and Yulü: Early sources

-This legend has been commented on as the traceable origin myth for the cult of the posting of the Menshen gate deities, and in later times, different deities have superseded them as gate gods to a large measure, but regionally, Shentu and Yulü still continue to be employed as the New Year's guardian gate gods.
+This legend has been commented on as the traceable origin myth for the cult of the posting of the Menshen gate deities, and in later times, different deities have superseded them as gate gods to a large measure, but regionally, Shenshu and Yulü still continue to be employed as the New Year's guardian gate gods.

 Later history

-The carven peachwood figures (taogeng, etc.) were later simplified using peachwood boards, known as peach[wood] charms (taofu; 桃符), and portraits of Shentu and Yulü were drawn on the boards, or their names written on them.
+The carven peachwood figures (taogeng, etc.) were later simplified using peachwood boards, known as peach[wood] charms (taofu; 桃符), and portraits of Shenshu and Yulü were drawn on the boards, or their names written on them.

-Later in the 8th century, it has been held the Taizong of the Tang Dynasty (second emperor and co-founder of dynasty) appointed his generals Qin Qiong and Yuchi Gong to serve as personal bodyguards to protect him from evil spirits, which later led to the popular custom of using the generals as the gate deities.
+Later in the 8th century, it has been held the Taizong of the Tang dynasty (second emperor and co-founder of dynasty) appointed his generals Qin Qiong and Yuchi Gong to serve as personal bodyguards to protect him from evil spirits, which later led to the popular custom of using the generals as the gate deities.
 However, by the 9th century, they were replaced by Zhong Kui (鐘馗), the famed ghost catcher (demon-queller).

 couplets (lian; 聯) began to be written on the taofu boards around the 10th century.